 Building a Biotech Company: Business Leadership and Management Strategies

 This course will take a practical, hands-on approach to studying the strategy and dynamics necessary for the growth of a biotechnology company from a basic research effort located in a research institution to a fully financed, stand-alone business operation prepared to place finished products in the life science marketplace and to generate a financial return for investors.
 Through a different panel of expert speakers each week—with specific experience in the week’s topic—the discussion will build on the previous weeks’ topics to arrive at a finished construct of a fully operational biotechnology company.
 There will be an emphasis on interactive discussions between class members and panelists.
 Panel members will offer first-hand observations, insights, and personal anecdotes concerning their experiences in building different aspects of a life-science company.
 Discussions will include critical-thinking and management decisions during times of technology challenge, financial adversity, and growth.
-This course is an elective for Advanced Studies in Technology Transfer.

 basic or advanced knowledge of science; TECH 565 is helpful, but not required.

 - Develop a working understanding of the structure and management of biomedical business firms